Helmets.org

 Riders with unusual head shapes often find it difficult to find a bike helmet that fits.

-The best advice we can offer is to get a larger helmet and add fitting pads where needed.
+The best quick advice we can offer is to get a larger helmet and add fitting pads where needed.
 You would need enough padding to be sure that the helmet is stable on your head so that it is in place when you crash.
 We have a page up on larger helmets.

 You may have better luck with one of the one-size-fits-all helmets, with what we call ring fit.
 They are sized with a band around the head rather than fitting pads.
 That might work out better for your head shape, but since the helmet will probably be larger than you would normally require, you may need to glue in pads to be sure it will be stable on your head.
+Remember that the ring itself is just a stabilizer and most of them will pop open in a crash, so you have to ensure the fit with pads and careful strap adjustment.

 Denting or shaving down the inside of the stiff foam liner to make the helmet fit you would reduce your protection, so that would not be an optimal choice.